 Why we measure this

-Much of our prosperity comes from the natural world, including agriculture, forestry, ecotourism and other resource-based industries.
-The success of these industries, and the province, is dependent on a stable climate and a resilient environment.
+Much of our economy relies on the natural world, including agriculture, forestry, ecotourism and other resource-based industries.
+The success of these industries, and the province, depends on a stable climate and a resilient environment.

-Saskatchewan's infrastructure was designed to operate within a range defined by historical norms.
-As the climate changes, we will experience weather outside of that historical norm.
-When this occurs, there is an increased probability of physical and longer-term risks.
+Saskatchewan's infrastructure was designed and built to operate within a range defined by historical norms.
+As the climate changes, we will experience weather outside of those norms, putting our infrastructure at risk of failing and increasing the likelihood of events like power failures and road washouts.

 This measure discusses the effects of a changing climate on the province and economy, as well as government programs designed to address the impacts.

 Saskatchewan's GHG emissions declined significantly during the pandemic, falling 16 per cent from a peak of 77.1 metric tons in 2018 to 65.1 metric tons in 2020.
 Emissions rebounded slightly in 2021 to 67.1 metric tons.
 That same year Saskatchewan's GHG emissions constituted 10 per cent of Canada's total emissions.
 Canada, in turn, made up about 1.8 per cent of global GHG emissions.
 Carbon dioxide accounted for 70 per cent of Saskatchewan's GHG emissions.
 Other emissions sources included methane at 21 per cent, nitrous oxide (N2) at eight per cent and fluoridated gasses at less than one per cent.

 Most of Saskatchewan's GHG emissions come from oil and gas production, electricity generation and agriculture.
 Each of these activities make up about a quarter of the province's total GHG emissions.
 All remaining activities, such as transportation, heating buildings, construction, mining and others, are collectively responsible for the remaining quarter.
 In the oil and gas sector, emissions have fallen 40 per cent since their peak in 2015.